How to make more time for creativity in a busy life. Here are 3 ways to begin.

 A table you don't use as often for other endeavours

-A tray you can put away to use space better
+A tray you can pick up and put away or hide from kiddos

 A drawer you can set your tools in, in a readily accessible manner